carltheperson/advanced-js-objects/chapters/chapter-7.md

 new Func() // OK
 ```

-An exception to this are async functions.
+An exception to this is async functions.
 They are not constructors.

 ```js
 async function Func() {}